OptMist-Tokyo/DAEPreprocessingToolbox/doc/demo.md

 >  Dxt(t)
 >```

-This is because the DAE do no satisfy the validity condition of the Mattsson−Söderlind index reduction method (MS-method), which is implemented in [`reduceDAEIndex`](https://www.mathworks.com/help/symbolic/reducedaeindex.html).
+This is because the DAE does no satisfy the validity condition of the Mattsson−Söderlind index reduction method (MS-method), which is implemented in [`reduceDAEIndex`](https://www.mathworks.com/help/symbolic/reducedaeindex.html).
 Without index reduction, the DAE solver [`ode15i`](https://www.mathworks.com/help/matlab/ref/ode15i.html) cannot output a numerical solution for the system as it is index-2.

 ## Using DAEPreprocessingToolbox